ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

         return self.date
 ```

-Python supports a form of multiple inheritance as well.
+Python supports a form of multiple inheritances as well.
 A class definition with multiple base classes looks like this:

 ```{code-cell}
 class CalendarClock(Clock, Calendar):